aimeans/Fintech-Bootcamp/challenge-2/loan_qualifier_app/README.md

 ## Usage
 To use this app pass in theses parameters: Credit score, Current amount of monthly debt, Total monthly income, Desired loan amount, Home value.

-It will return the banks that qualify you for a loan (out of a given data set) and ask if youd like to save them to a .csv file.
+ After entering paramters the program will return the banks that qualify you for a loan (out of a given data set) and ask if youd like to save them to a .csv file.
 ![](module-2/inputs.png)

 ---

 ## Contributors
-Primary contributor: Austin means Email:austinmeans92@gmail.com
+Primary contributor: Austin means Email: austinmeans92@gmail.com

 ---